Know (album)

-Know (stylized as Know.) is the sixth studio album by American singer-songwriter Jason Mraz.
+Know is the sixth studio album by American singer-songwriter Jason Mraz.
 The album was released on August 10, 2018 by Atlantic Records.
 The album's lead single "Have It All" was released on April 27, 2018, accompanied by a video filmed with performing arts students from his hometown of Richmond.
 The video for the third track released on July 6, 2018, "Might as Well Dance", features footage shot at Mraz's wedding.

 The album is a further collaboration between Jason Mraz and the members of indie-rock-folk band Raining Jane: Mai Bloomfield, Becky Gebhardt, Chaska Potter and Mona Tavakoli, with whom Mraz has been working since 2007, and who were his backing band on his previous album Yes!.
-The band returns to back him on Know. and helped in writing a number of songs as well.
-Commercially, the album achieved success, reaching the top ten tier of the U.S. Billboard 200 chart.
+The band returns to back him on Know and helped in writing a number of songs as well.
+The album peaked at number 9 on the US Billboard 200 chart.

 Commercial performance

 In the United States, Know debuted at number nine on the US Billboard 200 with 33,000 album-equivalent units, which included 26,000 pure album sales.
-It serves as Jason Mraz's fifth top-ten album in the country.
+It is Mraz's fifth top-ten album in the country.